ChorusOne/predictomatic/docs/user_guide.md

 so about 67% probability that ‘Yes’ will happen, and 33% that ‘No’ will happen.
 In other words, the average price you paid was $0.67 per Yes share.
+When you move the slider to trade, the trade offer displays this average price in points for your convenience, even though only outcome shares change hands.

 ## Automated market maker